Pregnancy After 35: What’s Actually True About Advanced Maternal Age

 Are There Specific Nutritional Needs for Mothers Over 35?

 Yes, mothers over 35 need increased folic acid, calcium, and iron.
-Studies show that adequate nutrition greatly reduces risks of complications, so focus on a balanced diet rich in these nutrients for your baby’s healthy development.
+Adequate nutrition significantly reduces the risk of complications, so focus on a balanced diet rich in these nutrients for your baby’s healthy development.

 What Resources Are Available for Older First-Time Parents?